damienmckenna/metatag/README.txt

 that is used within social networks when visitors link to your site, particularly the Open Graph submodule for use with Facebook (see below).

-This version of the module only works with Drupal 7.x.
+This version of the module only works with Drupal 7.15 and newer.

 Features